rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 })
 {% endhighlight %}

-Item definitions like seen above are usually made up of a unique [item string](#item-strings) and a definition table.
+Item definitions like the one seen above are usually made up of a unique [item string](#item-strings) and a definition table.
 The definition table contains attributes which affect the behaviour of the item.